dapr/dotnet-sdk/examples/Workflow/README.md

 }
 ```

-Also, when the workflow has completed, the stdout of the workflow app should look like the following:
+When the workflow has completed, the stdout of the workflow app should look like the following:

 ```log
 info: WorkflowConsoleApp.Activities.NotifyActivity[0]